Michael Osei (footballer, born 1971)

-Michael Osei (born 15 September 1971) is a former Ghanaian professional footballer and coach who played as a midfielder and is currently the head coach of Bibiani Gold Stars.
-He is well known for playing for Asante Kotoko, SK Vorwärts Steyr in Austria and Mainz 05 in Germany.
+Michael Osei (15 September 1971 – 15 November 2024) was a Ghanaian football coach and player who was most recently the head coach of Bibiani Gold Stars.
+A midfielder, was well known for playing for Asante Kotoko, Vorwärts Steyr in Austria and Mainz 05 in Germany.
 He also had spells with other clubs in Venezuela, Turkey and lower tier sides in Germany.

-He is a former head coach of Asante Kotoko and Liberty Professionals.
-He is a frequent commentator on issues relating to sports in Ghana.
+Osei was a head coach of Asante Kotoko and Liberty Professionals.
+He was a frequent commentator on issues relating to sports in Ghana.

 Club career

 Early years and Asante Kotoko

 Born and bred in Asawase a suburb of Kumasi, Osei started his career with Suame-based Anokye Stars a colts football team, before joining Neoplan Stars, both in Kumasi.
-He moved to Nkawkaw-based club Okwawu United F.C. in the 1980s and played alongside his cousin Anthony Yeboah, he later moved to Kumasi Asante Kotoko in 1989.
+He moved to Nkawkaw-based club Okwawu United F.C. in the 1980s and played alongside his cousin Tony Yeboah, he later moved to Kumasi Asante Kotoko in 1989.
 He won the Ghana Premier League twice during his stay with the club, in 1991 and 1992.

-SK Vorwärts Steyr
+Vorwärts Steyr

-In the later part of 1992, Osei moved outside Ghana and signed for Austrian team SK Vorwärts Steyr.
+In the later part of 1992, Osei moved outside Ghana and signed for Austrian team Vorwärts Steyr.
 He played for the club for one season.
 He made his league debut on 15 March 1992 coming on as a substitute in the late minutes of a 1–0 win against FC Blau-Weiß Linz.
 He continued to play for club in the Austrian Bundesliga making five appearances in his debut season in the 1992–93 season and went on further to make eight appearances in the 1993–94 season, bringing his total number of league appearances to 13 before leaving the club.

 Eintracht Frankfurt

-Osei moved to Germany and transferred to Eintracht Frankfurt in 1993, in the process joining his Ghanaian colleague, former teammate at Okwawu United and cousin Anthony Yeboah.
+Osei moved to Germany and transferred to Eintracht Frankfurt in 1993, in the process joining his Ghanaian colleague, former teammate at Okwawu United and cousin Tony Yeboah.